HITECHCRIME/HC_SG346_Crossfang/README.md

-full lock - rage is taking all the reigns bitch body is a stock, twitch twitch twitch venom pushin out the corpse

-succubus fangs on the cross
-with the neck get these hands outta the way stretch it your wretched i'll suck on your face
+full lock - rage is taking all the reigns bitch body is a stock, twitch twitch twitch venom pushin out the corpse succubus fangs on the cross with the neck get these hands outta the way stretch it your wretched i'll suck on your face

 https://www.youtube.com/watch?v=lQpm1UhyO4k

-Inspiration Witchhouse 40k Gargoyle

-Blade in her hands etchin' signs in my faith
-Taking what life gave before meeting death
-I swear I'm done with this pray for me witch

-Blade in her hands etchin' signs in my faith
-Taking what life gave before meeting death
-I swear I'm done with this pray for me witch
-See me as I saw my corpse on the end

-Circling dark vultures be ready to bury me
-I'm teasing internal fake visions of hope                           - teasin' n tellin' Certain's averted be ready to bury me
-I'm testing again with my visions at fault
-See how I fallen prey to the lost soul
-Somewhat unseen I don't pray any better
-I don't see the world like whole

-I don't say it's worth at all

-Gasping at pain

-XXXXX

-Blade in her hands etchin' signs in my faith
-Taking what life gave before meeting death
-I swear I'm done with this pray for me witch
-See me as I saw my corpse on the bend

-blade in her hands etchin' signs in my faith taking what life gave before meeting death i swear I'm done with this pray for me witch see me as I saw my corpse on the end

-circling dark vultures be ready to bury me i'm teasing internal fake visions of hope certain's averted be ready to bury me

-i'm testing again with my visions at fault see how I've fallen the prey to the soul somewhat unseen I don't pray any better i don't say it's worth at all

 ```